 Storage: With the Basic Plan you get 30GB of Cloud Storage.
-This is combined storage of Google Drive and Gmail.
+This is the combined storage of Google Drive and Gmail.
 For most small businesses, this much storage is more than enough.
-You get unlimited cloud storage if you upgrade to Business or Enterprise plan.
+You get unlimited cloud storage if you upgrade to a Business or Enterprise plan.

 Team Collaboration Improvement: With cloud-based collaboration tools like Google Docs, Sheets, Slides and Calendar, G Suite is the perfect fit for team collaboration.
 Team members can access documents and files on the go, from any device, make edits and leave comments.
 Unlimited version history makes it easier to shift between different file versions.
-Hangouts Meet and Hangouts chat are great for team communication.
+Hangouts Meet and Hangouts chat is great for team communication.

 Cost Savings: For the services that are included in the G Suite, we can definitely say you get more benefits than you pay for them.
-The costs saved through team collaboration, cloud storage, easy access on any device, and lack of maintenance worries makes G suite a lucrative offering.
+The costs saved through team collaboration, cloud storage, easy access on any device, and lack of maintenance worries make G suite a lucrative offering.

 Data Security: G Suite stores data on Google Cloud Infrastructure which includes Google’s data centers all over the world.
 This means you don’t have to worry about losing your data.
 The cloud storage ensures that you have access to your data at any time, from any device.
 You don’t have to store it offline where it may get corrupted.